 Lectures and discussion: You are expected to attend class, pay attention, and participate actively in discussions by answering questions, asking questions, and making comments.
-Outlines, PowerPoint presentations and videos used in lecture are available for your review on the Walters State eLearn page of this course.
+Outlines and PowerPoint presentations used in lecture are available for your review on the Walters State eLearn page of this course.